-On May 1, 2018, the contracts under which Big Rivers was operating Station Two terminated as a result of the Station Two units no longer being capable of the economically competitive production of electricity (Note 5).
+On May 1, 2018, the contracts under which Big Rivers was operating Station Two terminated as a result of the Station Two units no longer being capable of the economically competitive production of electricity.
 To allow HMP&L time to make alternate arrangements for its power supply, Big Rivers continued to operate the units under the terms of the Station Two contracts until the units were retired on January 31, 2019.
-The termination of the Station Two contracts has given rise to disputes between the parties, including (i) a declaratory judgment action HMP&L has filed relating to the interpretation of the deed to the real estate on which the Station Two units were constructed; (ii) a claim HMP&L has filed seeking amounts HMP&L claims it is owed as a result of the annual budget settlement process that occurred during the term of the Station Two contracts; (iii) a claim HMP&L filed seeking a declaratory judgment on the percentage owed by each party for the decommissioning and post-closure compliance costs for the Station Two Ash Pond; (iv) a separate action HMP&L filed seeking a declaratory order that the December 2017 settlement agreement only applies to some of the Excess Henderson Energy; and (v) a proceeding Big Rivers filed with the KPSC to resolve all outstanding disputes between it and HMP&L. The Company believes there will be no material adverse effect to its financial statements when the litigation and disputes with HMP&L are resolved.
+The termination of the Station Two contracts has given rise to disputes between the parties, including (i) a declaratory judgment action HMP&L has filed relating to the interpretation of the deed to the real estate on which the Station Two units were constructed; (ii) a claim HMP&L has filed seeking amounts HMP&L claims it is owed as a result of the annual budget settlement process that occurred during the term of the Station Two contracts; (iii) a claim HMP&L filed seeking a declaratory judgment on the percentage owed by each party for the decommissioning and post-closure compliance costs for the Station Two Ash Pond; (iv) a separate action HMP&L filed seeking a declaratory order that the December 2017 settlement agreement only applies to some of the Excess Henderson Energy; and (v) a proceeding Big Rivers filed with the KPSC to resolve all outstanding disputes between it and HMP&L arising out of the Station Two contracts (KSPC Case No. 2019-00269).
+HMP&L's claims relating to the annual budget settlement process, the Station Two Ash Pond, and the settlement agreement are being held in abeyance pending the outcome of the KPSC case and all appeals therefrom.
+On August 2, 2021, the KPSC entered a final order in Case No. 2019-00269, largely in Big Rivers' favor.
+HMP&L appealed that order to the Franklin Circuit Court, which is pending.
+On September 29, 2021, Big Rivers filed a proceeding with the KPSC asking the KPSC to enforce its final order from Case No. 2019-00269.
+That proceeding is pending.
+The Company believes there will be no material adverse effect to its financial statements when the litigation and disputes with HMP&L are resolved.